Retinol for Beginners — The No-Stress Guide

 - Generally acts faster / stronger than retinol at similar percentages

-- May be more stimulating—good formulations balance potency with soothing ingredients
+- Good formulations balance potency with soothing ingredients

 How to start without irritation